 Try to take individual transport to work if possible (drive, walk, ride a bike).
 Wear a mask if you walk or travel by public transit.
 Wash hands after touching any public surface, and after arriving at either work or home.
 For patients commuting by car, ask if they are okay with waiting in their vehicle until their appointment rather than the lobby.
 This will minimize patient interaction with your clinic.

 We all know how hard it can be to keep a good attitude during times like these, but it’s so important for both yourself and your patients.
 If helpful, practice breathing exercises or affirmations.
+Provide mental health resources for patients who are struggling during this time.
 Hobbes and Shomo emphasize the importance of self-care to get through these difficult times.
 Take care of yourself!

-Everyone in our office has been taking Qiang Li Yu Ping Feng or Jade Screen Double Strength, during this time.
+Everyone in our office has been taking Jade Screen Double Strength during this time.
 Tianjiang donated this formula to hospitals and clinics to support healthcare professionals' on the front line.
 As practitioners, you and your patients have access to this formula as well.